 Joining the Sankeys at Friday's celebration were some of the 19 families who have made gifts for Sankey Hall, with those present taking the lead in offering their signatures to steel plates that will be affixed to beams in Sankey Hall and then visible through glass panes inside the building.

 Construction on the three-story, 30,000-square-foot building began this summer on a site on the north end of the McMichael Science Center parking lot adjacent to Colonnades Dining Hall and near the Martha and Spencer Love School of Business.
-Sankey Hall will include the William Garrard Reed Finance Center; the Doherty Center for Innovation, Creativity and Entrepreneurship; and the Chandler Family Professional Sales Center – all programs and facilities that are available to students in every major, school and college.
+Sankey Hall will include the Doherty Center for Innovation, Creativity and Entrepreneurship, Chandler Family Professional Sales Center, a Design Thinking Center and Financial Education Center—all programs and facilities that are available to students in every major, school and college.